actionml/docs.actionml.com/awssetupguide.md

      ssh -i /path/to/pem-file ubuntu@public-ip-address-of-instance
      ```

  - Add your ssh pubic key to the "aml" user and logout.
 This will require that the machine you will use as a terminal/ssh connection has a public key installed.
-For the Mac or Linux look in `~/.ssh/id_rsa.pub`. copy it's contents to add to the AWS machine's `~/.ssh/authorized_keys` with these commands:
+For the Mac or Linux look in `~/.ssh/id_rsa.pub`.
+Copy it's contents to add to the AWS machine's `~/.ssh/authorized_keys` with these commands:

      ```
      sudo su - aml